kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

     .count
 ```

-This tries less harder to be readable in natural language, but is a good step
+This tries less hard to be readable in natural language, but is a good step
 is a very nice step in the direction of actually doing something.

 To paraphrase it: